WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

   multiple different manifests, where the client uses content negotiation to select the most appropriate one.

-The struct may include other items added by sections defined in the
+The map may include other items added by sections defined in the
 {{section-name-registry}}{:format="title"}.

 This operation only waits for a prefix of the stream that, if the bundle is